Vaibhāṣika: Dharmas and their characteristics

 All Buddhist schools of Abhidharma divided up the world into "dharmas" (phenomena, factors, or "psycho-physical events"), which are the fundamental building blocks of all phenomenal experience.
 Unlike the sūtras, the Abhidharma analyses experience into these momentary psycho-physical processes.
 Dharmas refers to the discrete and impermanent instances of consciousness along with their intentional objects that rapidly arise and pass away in sequential streams.
 They are analogous to atoms, but are psycho-physical.
 Hence, according to Noa Ronkin, "all experiential events are understood as arising from the interaction of dharmas."

 From the Vaibhāṣika perspective, "Abhi-dharma" refers to analysing and understanding the nature of dharmas and the wisdom (prajñā) that arises from this.
 This systematic understanding of the Buddha's teaching was seen by Vaibhāṣikas as the highest expression of the Buddha's wisdom which was necessary to practice the Buddhist path.
 It is seen as representing the true intention of the Buddha on the level of absolute truth (paramārtha-satya).
 According to the Mahāvibhāṣa, "Abhidharma is [precisely] the analysis of the intrinsic characteristics and common characteristics of dharmas."

 For Vaibhāṣikas, dharmas are the "fundamental constituents of existence" which are discrete and real entities (dravya).
 K. L. Dhammajoti states:A dharma is defined as that which holds its intrinsic characteristic (svalakṣaṇadhāraṇād dharmaḥ).
-The intrinsic characteristic of the dharma called rūpa, for example, is the susceptibility of being molested (rūpyate), obstructability and visibility; that of another dharma called vedanā is sensation, etc. And for a dharma to be a dharma, its intrinsic characteristic must be sustainable throughout time: A rūpa remains as a rūpa irrespective of its various modalities.
+The intrinsic characteristic of the dharma called rūpa, for example, is the susceptibility of being molested (rūpyate), obstructability and visibility; that of another dharma called vedanā is sensation, etc. And for a dharma to be a dharma, its intrinsic characteristic must be sustainable throughout time: A rūpa remains a rūpa irrespective of its various modalities.
 It can never be transformed into another different dharma (such as vedanā).
 Thus, a uniquely characterizable entity is a uniquely real (in the absolute sense) entity, having a unique intrinsic nature (svabhāva): “To be existent as an absolute entity is to be existent as an intrinsic characteristic (paramārthena sat svalakṣaṇena sad ityarthaṛ).”This idea is seen in the Jñānaprasthāna which states: "Dharmas are determined with respect to nature and characteristic...
 Dharmas are determined, without being co-mingled.
 They abide in their intrinsic natures, and do not relinquish their intrinsic natures (T. 26, 923c)."